etianen/py.sh/README.md

 4. Add the hidden `.pysh` directory to your `.gitignore` file.

-**Note:** Step 1 actually generates a custom py.sh script locked to the latest version of the py.sh helper libraries on GitHub.
+**Note:** Step 1 actually generates a custom `py.sh` script, locked to the latest version of the py.sh helper libraries on GitHub.
 If you ever need to upgrade py.sh, simply follow these steps again.

-**Advanced:** Manual installation can be performed by simply copying the [py.sh](https://github.com/etianen/py.sh/blob/master/py.sh) script from GitHub into your project folder, but you'll have to manually edit the script to lock `$PYSH_HELPERS_URL` to a specific Git commit.
+**Advanced:** Manual installation can be performed by copying the [py.sh](https://github.com/etianen/py.sh/blob/master/py.sh) script into your project folder.
+It's recommended to manually edit the script to lock `$PYSH_HELPERS_URL` to a specific Git commit.

 ## Usage

-**Note:** You can learn a lot from `./py.sh --help`.
+**Note:** You can learn a lot from `./py.sh --help` and `./py.sh <command name> --help`.

-### Running a command in your standalone environment
+### Running a command in your environment

 Run any command with `./py.sh run <your command>`.